lbologna/hbp-sp6-guidebook/source/online_usecases/small_circuit_in_silico_experiments/pair_recording_app/pair_recording_app.rst

-Synaptic input will provide a cell with a presynaptic spike train of a given frequency with Poisson distribution for synapses with selected pre-synaptic cells (filtered by a given pre-synaptic cell property)
+Synaptic input will provide a cell with a presynaptic spike train of a given frequency with Poisson distribution for synapses with selected pre-synaptic cells (filtered by a given pre-synaptic cell property).

 .. image:: images/step_5.png
    :width: 800 px